viking-danube-river-cruise-photo

 Budapest

 That evening, after introducing himself and his crew, the Captain had a surprise in store for us: a dinner cruise along the Danube to see the city lights!
-This Budapest evening cruise was simply magical and the floor-to-ceiling windows in the restaurant were perfect for viewing Budapest’s most famous monuments!
-Read about things to do in Budapest.
+This Budapest river cruise was simply magical and the floor-to-ceiling windows in the restaurant were perfect for viewing Budapest’s most famous monuments!

 budapest-parliament-photo